Cash Flow Management: Know the Flow

 And yet, a surprising number of companies, especially small ones and start-ups, do not have a firm grasp on the amount of cash coming in and going out, and why.

-Getting on top of that begins with good accounting and bookkeeping systems.
+Getting on top of your cash situation begins with good accounting and bookkeeping systems.
 When we work with clients that are having cash flow issues, usually their accounting systems are not giving them the specifics they need to tackle the problems head-on.
 And because they don’t know how much money is coming in and going out, cash-flow crises usually take them by surprise—especially if they think they’re turning a profit.

 There are many good software options available for accounting and tracking your cash flow.
 You also need to make sure that company data is being entered in a timely and accurate fashion—either by a well-trained and reliable bookkeeper (who might be a part-time employee at smaller companies), or by an outsourced financial firm like Paro, whose experts can set up accounting and cash-flow-management systems that you can rely on going forward.